 |The return generated during the year(B)||20%|

 |Asset Under Management at the end of 2020 (C) = (A) * (B) + (A)||120|

 |Management fees based on Asset under Management at the end of 2020 (E) = (C)*(D)||2.4|

 |The total remuneration of Hedge Fund (H) = (G)+((E)||6.4|

 - It offers diversification benefits to investors as Hedge invests in different asset classes and a wide array of long-short strategies to benefit from movement on both sides.

 - It enables investors to obtain expert advice and enter into complex strategies that would not have been possible for standalone investors.

 - Another advantage is that it helps investors reduce their losses in a market crash due to their inbuilt asset allocation strategies, which are usually not prevalent in Mutual Fund Investments.

 - It also has a higher investment threshold, limiting entry to only sophisticated investors who have the knowledge and acumen to understand and benefit from the strategies adopted by such funds.

-This is a guide to Hedge Fund.
-Here we discuss the introduction, definition and how does it work, along with examples and benefits.
+This is a guide to Hedge Funds.
+Here we discuss the introduction, definition, and how it works, along with examples and benefits.
 You may also have a look at the following articles to learn more –